CVR: INEC registers 111,762 fresh voters in Adamawa

 “As at 7:00 a.m. on March 7, 2022, we recorded a total of 111,762 online registrations with 83,395 completed,” he said.

-Geidam said the commission had decentralised PVC to registration areas at ward levels and urged the people to avail themselves of the opportunity to register.
+Geidam said the commission had decentralized PVC to registration areas at ward levels and urged the people to avail themselves of the opportunity to register.

+READ ALSO: We are yet to receive Court judgement on Umahi, deputy— INEC

 The REC hinted that the CVR exercise would be suspended around June this year preparatory to data processing in readiness for the general elections.